Barclays lifts Annaly Capital Management Inc. [NLY] price estimate. Who else is bullish?

 Reflecting on the efficiency of the workforce at the company, Annaly Capital Management Inc. [NLY] managed to generate an average of -$4,950,906 per employee.
 Receivables Turnover for the company is 4.02 with a Total Asset Turnover recorded at a value of 0.01.

+With the latest financial reports released by the company, Annaly Capital Management Inc. posted 0.3/share EPS, while the average EPS was predicted by analysts to be reported at 0.29/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 3.40%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for NLY.
-When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Annaly Capital Management Inc. go to -3.91%.
+When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Annaly Capital Management Inc. go to -5.52%.

 >> 7 Top Picks for the Post-Pandemic Economy <<